As social media platforms have expanded, youth, in particular, seem to be less happy.

 Furthermore, liking and commenting on photos may trigger a jealous fit.
 In the case of a partner who has the trait of jealousy, controlling their partner daily by watching what they do on social media may create a toxic environment for the relationship.

-Spending time on social media platforms may drive you away from your partner.
+In addition, extended social media usage may drive you away from your partner.
 Today, instead of talking in person and nurturing a genuine connection, many people look at their phones instead of paying attention to the person who sits next to them.

 These behaviors can create feelings of neglect and closeness between couples.